 Overview

-Index funds and actively managed funds represent two fundamentally different approaches to investing — one accepts the market's average return at a low cost, the other tries to beat that average through professional stock selection at a higher cost.
-This decision affects nearly every long-term investor, since the choice compounds over decades and the data on which approach wins, on average, is now extensive enough to draw clear conclusions.
+Index funds and actively managed funds take two different approaches to investing.
+One accepts the market's average return at a low cost.
+The other tries to beat that average through professional stock selection at a higher cost.
+This decision touches nearly every long-term investor, since the choice compounds over decades, and the data on which approach tends to win is now extensive enough to draw clear conclusions.

 Side-by-Side Comparison